Reviewed by Veena Angle, MBBS, MD and Physician Ng Qing Xiang

 1. Endometriosis

 One in ten women of reproductive age are affected by the condition and common symptoms of endometriosis.
 During menstruation, the lining of the uterus called the endometrium sheds through the vagina.
-In endometriosis, pieces of endometrium develop outside the inner lining of the uterus, such as on the ovaries, fallopian tubes, vagina, peritoneum, or the intestine.
+When you have endometriosis, pieces of endometrium develop outside the inner lining of the uterus, such as in the ovaries, fallopian tubes, vagina, peritoneum, or the intestines.
 This condition makes it difficult for a woman to become pregnant and can cause other symptoms like chronic pelvic pain and pain during or after sexual intercourse.

 2. Adenomyosis